marcharper/python-ternary/README.md

 Ternary can plot heatmaps in two ways and three styles.
 Given a function, ternary will evaluate the function at the specified number of steps (determined by the scale, expected to be an integer in this case).
+Additional arguments can be passed to the function as an iterable throught the keyword argument 'fargs'.
 The simplex can be split up into triangles or hexagons and colored according to one of three styles:

 - Triangular -- `triangular` (default): coloring triangles by summing the values on the